hiweller/mouthbrooding-morphology/notes.md

 There is no combination of predation, environmental, and physiological factors that has so far been able to explain this propensity.
 You'll often see mouthbrooding and non-mouthbrooding sister taxa occupying the same rivers, exposed to the same risks, one of them happily mouthbrooding and the other happily not-mouthbrooding, both of them apparently sticking it out just fine.

 What gives?

+# Roadmap

+1. Is there a mouthbrooding morphology?

+2. If there is, does it actually help with mouthbrooding?

+3. With the above evidence in mind, how much of the evolution of mouthbrooding can we now explain?
+What is still mysterious?